 Discovered by Charles Darwin, evolution by natural selection is the central organizing principle of all the biological sciences, from biophysics to ecology.
 We celebrate Darwin's birth and the importance of his work with yearly seminars and events.
 Darwin Day seminars and events are open to all.

 Morning Platform Talks: Maurice Falk Hall - Mellon Hall, 1st Floor

 Every year, the Department of Biological Sciences hosts a one-day meeting to bring together the bacteriology community in the Pittsburgh and tri-state area.
 While Principal Investigators attend the conference, the focus is on student presentations.
 Post docs and graduate students present their research in short talks and posters.

-PBM 2016 was organized and hosted by Dr. Joseph McCormick.
+PBM 2017 will be organized and hosted by Dr. Joseph McCormick.
 Funding was generously provided by the Bayer School of Natural and Environmental Sciences and Fisher Scientific.
-Send inquiries to firstname.lastname@example.org.
+Send inquiries to email@example.com.

 Biological Sciences Annual Retreat

-The 2015 Department retreat was held August 21 to August 22, 2015 at Pymatuning Research Station in Linesville, PA.
-Keynote speakers for the 2015 retreat included Alumna Dr. Jennifer Bennett (Otterbein College), Dr. Jeff Brodsky (University of Pittsburgh), and Dr. Pete Castric (Duquesne University).
+The 2016 Department retreat was held August 19 to August 20, 2016 at Pymatuning Research Station in Linesville, PA.
+Keynote speakers for the 2016 retreat included Alumna Dr. Danielle Johnston (Bristol-Myers Squibb) and Dr. Donna Stolz (University of Pittsburgh).
 All faculty, graduate students, staff, and trainees (research scientistis, post-docs, etc) were invited to attend and over 50 individuals participated.
 The 2017 retreat is scheduled for August 18-19, 2017 at Pymatuning.
 For questions about the retreat please e-mail Dr. Ben Kolber (firstname.lastname@example.org).